scottbyrns/Stamp.js/README.md

 </template>
 ```

 In this example we select the h1 to populate the template.
-In this case wrapping it in a <strong /> tag.
+In this case wrapping it in a &lt;strong /> tag.

-To provide this element with its required values we place an <h1 /> tag in our stamped element.
+To provide this element with its required values we place an &lt;h1 /> tag in our stamped element.

 ```
 <a-strong-header>